 Shelbie is an advocate for Female empowerment and and encourages personal growth both mentally and physically resulting in strong, independent women!
 She is also a cosmetologist and has been for 25 years, though chooses to only work on her family now.
 She is the mother of 5 beautiful daughters, 4 of whom are Black Belts with West Coast World Martial Arts, a Mixed Martial Arts system.
 Shelbie also holds a 3rd degree Black Belt in the WCMA system.
 Her 2nd oldest daughter has two children and helps run the academy.

 Shelbie trains Jiu-Jitsu under her Professor George Fujii and RCJ Machado Jiu Jitsu.
 George is also her Fiancé.
-Together they own WCMA and RCJ Machado BJJ in Gardnerville, Nevada.
-He will have had the academy for 30 years in January, Shelbie has been on board for 13 years!
-She is currently a Purple belt and has been on her quest for better Jiu-Jitsu for 8 years now, though she started training with George 3 years before she started working on her progression.
+Together they own WCMA and RCJ Machado BJJ in Gardnerville, Nevada which has been around for 30 years.
+She is currently a brown belt and has been on her quest for better Jiu-Jitsu for 8 years now, though she started training with George 3 years before she started working on her progression.

 Shelbie has had multiple setbacks on her journey with some serious health issues but with dedication, perseverance and being completely unwilling to quit.
 She is still on the mat and heads up a thriving female program!
 She has learned along the way that if you want to be successful you will find a way and if you aren’t driven to that success, you will find an excuse.